MaartenMol/docker-unifi-armhf/README.md

   -p 8843:8843 \
   -p 8880:8880 \
   -p 6789:6789 \
-  lsioarmhf/unifi
+  maartenmol/unifi-armhf
 ```

-You can choose between ,using tags, latest (default lts 5.6 release branch, and no tag required)  or the unstable (5.7) release branch of unifi.

-Add one of the tags, if required, to the linuxserver/unifi line of the run/create command in the following format, linuxserver/unifi:unstable
+Add one of the tags, if required, to the maartenmol/unifi-armhf line of the run/create command in the following format, maartenmol/unifi-armhf:unstable

 #### Tags

++ **latest**  : releases from 5.10.x stable branch
-+ **unstable** : releases from the 5.9x branch.
++ **unstable** : releases from the 5.10.x beta branch

 ## Parameters